Chef Knife with Japanese style handle

 • Load image into Gallery viewer, Chef Knife with Japanese style handle

-• Load image into Gallery viewer, White Steel #2 Gokujo Wa-Gyuto Chef Knife
+• Load image into Gallery viewer, White Steel #2 Gokujo Wa-Gyuto Knife

 White Steel #2 Gokujo Wa-Gyuto Chef Knife